ihainan/Gemini-CLI-Git-Ask/service/design.md

 - **Test Coverage**: 37.4% statements, 37.5% branches, 47.2% functions (baseline coverage with 62 integration tests)
 - **Test Infrastructure**: Complete with utilities, mocks, and CI support - production ready with resolved mock issues

 This architecture provides a robust foundation for the Git repository Q&A service with comprehensive testing infrastructure and production-ready containerization.
-All core service implementations have been completed, including the full REST API with request validation, repository management with concurrency control, intelligent Gemini CLI integration, and complete Docker containerization.
+All core service implementations have been completed, including the full REST API with request validation, repository management with concurrency control, intelligent Gemini CLI integration, complete Docker containerization, and end-to-end real integration testing.
 The service features:

 **Production Readiness:**
 - Complete Docker containerization with multi-stage builds